mxrodriguezUVIGO/CondTimeROC-paper/README.md

    *Penalised spline estimation of covariate-specific time-dependent ROC curves*

-by Maria Xose Rodriguez Alvarez and Vanda Inacio
+by Maria Xose Rodriguez Alvarez and Vanda Inacio.

+Available at: XXX

 ## Instructions
 ### Step 1: Download and install the `R`-package `CondTimeROC`